janetechinc/buggy-javascript/INTRODUCTION.md

 difficult to read.
 The tests are accurate.
 So if the tests pass, then the code behaves correctly.

-The goal of this exercise it to get as many specs passing as possible by making modifications to the code file.
+The goal of this exercise is to get as many specs passing as possible by making modifications to the code file.
 There are more failing specs than most people finish within the given time, so do not worry if you don't get a full green test run.
 You'll be evaluated most on your *approach* to debugging the code.